Mallela-Pavani/waitinglistapp/README.md

 ```

 The application will be available at `http://localhost:5173` (or another port if 5173 is in use).

+## Deployment

+### Deploying to Vercel

+1. **Prepare Your Repository**
+   - Create a GitHub account at https://github.com/signup
+   - Create a new repository on GitHub
+   - Push your code to GitHub:
+     ```bash
+     git init
+     git add .
+     git commit -m "Initial commit"
+     git branch -M main
+     git remote add origin <your-github-repo-url>
+     git push -u origin main
+     ```

+2. **Deploy with Vercel**
+   - Sign up for Vercel at https://vercel.com/signup using your GitHub account
+   - Once logged in, click "Import Project"
+   - Choose "Import Git Repository"
+   - Select your waitlist app repository
+   - Keep the default settings:
+     - Framework Preset: Vite
+     - Build Command: `npm run build`
+     - Output Directory: `dist`
+   - Click "Deploy"

+3. **Your App Is Live!**
+   - Vercel will provide you with a deployment URL (e.g., `https://your-app-name.vercel.app`)
+   - The app will automatically redeploy when you push changes to your GitHub repository

+### Environment Variables (if needed)
+If your app uses environment variables:
+1. Create a `.env` file locally
+2. Add the same variables in your Vercel project settings:
+   - Go to your project in Vercel
+   - Navigate to Settings > Environment Variables
+   - Add each variable and its value

 ## Testing the Application